Colon Cancer Diagnosis

 Stage I: Cancer has formed and spread into the first (submucosa) or second (muscle) layers of the rectal wall.
 It has not spread outside of the rectum.

 Stage II: Cancer has spread outside of the rectal walls into the surrounding fat or nearby tissue.
-It has not gone into the lymph nodes (link to definition).
+It has not gone into the lymph nodes.
 It is divided into stages IIA, IIB or IIC depending on the extent of local tumor involvement.

 Stage III: Cancer has spread to nearby lymph nodes.
 It has not spread to other parts of the body.
 It is divided into stages IIIA, IIIB or IIIC depending on the extent of local tumor involvement and the number of lymph nodes that contain cancer.